joanvilarrasa/ts2uml/vscode-ext/README.md

 Hey! 👋 This is **ts2uml** - a tool that turns your TypeScript code into pretty UML diagrams.

+⚠️ Please keep in mind that this is a passion project and is still in early development.
+Expect bugs and unintended behaviors.

 ### 🤔 Why did I build this?

 I was working on this codebase at my job.
 It was not overly complex but it had a lot of types.
 I like having things typed but there comes a point where you have diminishing returns.
 This project was way past that point.